-And if you're a vegan dish whiz in the kitchen, you're likely to have to dine out sometimes.
+And if you're not a vegan dish whiz in the kitchen, you're likely to dine out sometimes.
 “Not all restaurants do vegan and vegetarian well," Dudash warns.
 "And some execute it deliciously.
 So, use the vegan card wisely at restaurants, that is, if you want to be in love with what you ordered."

-So what kind of substations can you request from your server to make a meal vegan-friendly?
+So what kind of substitutions can you request from your server to make a meal vegan-friendly?
 Dudash says to sub beans, peas, mushrooms, and lentils in place of meat, and avocado instead of cheese, sour cream, and almost anything fatty or creamy.

 Take away the meats, cheese, and sour cream of Mexican-style fare, and you’re still left with some pretty great burrito options.
 “Someburros also has a delicious vegan burrito,” Dudash says.
 The Tempe eatery is joined by many other Mexican food eateries in the Valley offering vegan-friendly options.